Emma Norris - 27 May, 2021

 People from 140 different ethnic backgrounds live in Melbourne, with large populations of Chinese, Italian, Indian, Greek, German, and Vietnamese people living in the city and its suburbs.
 There are welcoming places for people of the same cultural groups to meet and come together, as well as environments in which the wider Melbourne community can learn from one another.
 This rich cultural diversity also ensures a wide variety of amazing restaurants to choose from!

 Melbourne is the largest city in Victoria and the second largest city in Victoria but looks like it might soon overtake Sydney.
-The city has been growing at a rate of around 3% per year, which may mean that Melbourne will be a more populous city than Sydney within the next decade.
+The city has been growing at a rate of around 3 per year, which may mean that Melbourne will be a more populous city than Sydney within the next decade.
 While the rate of growth is likely to slow down due to the travel restrictions that have been put in place, Melbourne remains one of the fastest growing cities in the world.
-All this growth is a good thing when it comes to investing in property.
+All this growth is a strong drawcard when it comes to investing in property.

-The price of a house, apartment, or unit may vary greatly.
+The price of a house or apartment varies greatly in Melbourne.
+Overall, the median property price in Melbourne in March 2021 across both houses and units was $736,478.
+While the overall median for houses surpassed one million dollars in 2021, that doesn’t necessarily mean you will have to shell this out in order to buy in Melbourne.
 In less expensive inner suburbs, like Footscray, you might get lucky and find a house selling for around $730,000.
 In more distant suburbs, it’s possible to find units for or as little as $345,000.
-On the lowest end of the spectrum, you might expect to spend around $350,000 and in the most expensive suburbs, you could spend close to $5 million.
+On the other end of the spectrum, you could spend closer to $5 million in the most expensive suburbs.
+There’s something for every budget!

 If you’re looking to purchase a house in an inexpensive suburb not too far from the CBD, you might find luck in Melbourne’s western suburbs.
 The cheapest nearby suburb is West Footscray, just a 20-minute drive or 30-minute train commute from to the city, with Footscray coming in second.